 Dr Georgios Kalamakis, PhD, is a joint postdoctoral fellow between ETH Zurich and the Novartis Institute for BioMedical Research (NIBR).
 He obtained a master’s degree in neural and behavioural sciences from the University of Tübingen, Germany, and did his PhD research in the German Cancer Research Center (DKFZ) in Heidelberg, where he studied the impact of ageing on neural stem cells in the murine brain.
 Dr Kalamakis has always been interested in high-throughput screening, which led him to join the Laboratory for Biological Engineering (ETH Zurich) and the Functional Genetics laboratory (NIBR), where he performs various genetic screens using the CRISPR/Cas9 system.

-Bulemba Katende, MD, MSc is the MistraL Project manager under SolidarMed in Lesotho.
-His research interest includes clinical infectious disease, infectious disease epidemiology and, immunology.
+Dr Bulemba Katende, MD, MSc, is the MistraL project manager under SolidarMed in Lesotho.
+His research interests include clinical infectious disease, infectious disease epidemiology and immunology.

-For the past ten years, he worked in various clinical settings as a medical doctor in the Democratic Republic of Congo and Lesotho before moving to a public health setting where he served as technical advisor for Mokhotlong, Butha Buthe and, Thaba Tseka districts in rural Lesotho under the Elisabeth Glaser Paediatric Aids Foundation.
-In this position, in collaboration with the District Health Management Teams (DHMTs), he managed to implement a comprehensive HIV/TB program, program that had a positive impact on HIV and TB cases identification, linkage and, retention in care.
+For the past ten years, he has worked in various clinical settings as a medical doctor in the Democratic Republic of the Congo and Lesotho before moving to a public health setting, where he served as a technical advisor for the districts of Mokhotlong, Butha Buthe and Thaba Tseka in rural Lesotho under the Elizabeth Glaser Pediatric Aids Foundation.
+In this position, in collaboration with the District Health Management Teams (DHMTs), he managed to implement a comprehensive HIV/TB programme, which had a positive impact on HIV and TB case identification, linkage and retention in care.

-In 2015, he was awarded the Novartis scholarship that allowed him to complete a Master’s degree in clinical epidemiology at Stellenbosch University in the Republic of South Africa.
-During this time, he successfully conducted a countrywide research project that explored the impact of the GeneXpert on patients diagnosed with Rifampicin resistant Tuberculosis in Lesotho.
-Dr Katende has experience in clinical general medicine, medical research, epidemiology and program management.
+In 2015, he was awarded the Novartis scholarship, which allowed him to complete a master’s degree in clinical epidemiology at Stellenbosch University in the Republic of South Africa.
+During this time, he successfully conducted a countrywide research project that explored the impact of the use of GeneXpert technology on patients diagnosed with rifampicin-resistant tuberculosis in Lesotho.
+Dr Katende has experience in clinical general medicine, medical research, epidemiology and programme management.